 This one day course is designed to enhance your ability to communicate more effectively during all aspects of an incident.
-Students will conduct a self assessment of their listening skills and compare different communication styles.
-Students will not only learn the importance of communication, but also some of the best techniques for utilizing the different forms of communication.
-The students will have the opportunity to practice communication skills during a two minute presentation they will give at the end of the class on a subject of their choice.
-Participants will have the opportunity to apply what they have learned during group activities.
+Students will conduct a self-assessment of their listening skills and compare different communication styles.
+Students will discuss the importance of communication, and learn some of the best techniques for utilizing the different forms of communication.
+The students will also have the opportunity to learn and practice writing media messages utilizing Dr. Vincent T. Covello’s Message Mapping.

 Course Length: 8 hours

 Course Manager: Please contact Regional Office for more information during regular business